-To create a path using the Pentool:
+To create a path using the Pen tool:

 - 1. Double-click the Pen tool on the Paths palette (Figure 6). - 2.
-Check the Rubber Band box on the Options palette to preview the line segments as you draw (Figure 7). - 3.
-Click, move the mouse, then click again to create a straight segment. orPress and drag to create a curved segment, then release the mouse.
+Check the Rubber Band box on the Options palette to preview the line segments as you draw (Figure 7). - Click, move the mouse, then click again to create a straight segment. or Press and drag to create a curved segment, then release the mouse.
 Direction lines will appear (Figures 8-12). - 4.
 Repeat step 3 as many times as necessary to complete the shape. - 5.
-To leave the path open, click the Path Select tool on the Paths palette or double-click the Pen tool.

-To close the path, click on the start-

-To close the path, click on the starting point (a small circle will appear next to the Path Select cursor).
+To leave the path open, click the Path Select tool on the Paths palette or double-click the Pen tool. orTo close the path, click on the starting point (a small circle will appear next to the Path Select cursor).

-- Hold down Shift while clicking to constrain a straight line segment to the nearest 45° angle. - Press Delete to erase the last anchor point created.
+■ Hold down Shift while clicking to constrain a straight line segment to the nearest 45° angle.

+Press Delete to erase the last anchor point created.
 Press Delete twice to delete the entire path.